threefoldtech/jumpscale_lib/docs/tools/README.md

 # Tools

-A `Jumpscale9` tool is usually an abstraction interface that provides the user with capability to use several tolls that might be needed during development.
+A `Jumpscale` tool is usually an abstraction interface that provides the user with capability to use several tolls that might be needed during development.

-Some of `JumpScale9` tools:
+Some of `Jumpscale` tools:

 - [Byte processor](ByteProcessor.md)
 - [markdowndocs](markdowndocs.md)